Icyfighting/markdowntest/README.md

 <br/>

-**Why register process name:**

 **Learning notes: From result, I understand there are 2 Erlang system:"ping" and "pong" on same Node "Icy".
 Process ping on Erlang system ping@Icy can find process pong on Erlang system pong@Icy by argument Pong_Node.
 But how process pong find process ping on different Erlang system just by Ping_PID <0.83.0>?
 There is one explanation as this: Erlang pids contain information about where the process executes.
 So if you know the pid of a process, the "!" operator can be used to send it a message disregarding if the process is on the same node or on a different node.
-So that means, the reason function start_ping/1 need argument Pong_Node, because process pong register name as pong, name pong does not include all information as pid itself? **
+So that means, the reason function start_ping/1 need argument Pong_Node, because process pong register name as pong, name pong does not include all information as pid itself?**

 <br/>